jeanpierreZ/Workout_Notebook/README.md

 - Algolia for the search implementation.
 - Facebook login support also for Auth.

-Splash screen image by David Mark from Pixabay.
+Splash screen image by Oscar Söderlund from Unsplash.

 Icon launcher made by Nikita Golubev from www.flaticon.com.